Water Conservation Measures & FAQ

 Only a system using less than 20 gallons per hour which operates at less than 25 psi to deliver water to the root zone of the plant material is considered to be Micro irrigation or Drip irrigation.
 Weeper hoses are considered micro/drip irrigation but soaker hoses are not.
 A soaker hose has holes emitting water at all angles around the hose which operate at full pressure resulting in more evaporation.
 A weeper hose emits water through pores in the rubber and does not spray into the air resulting in better water efficiency.
 A picture of a weeper hose is shown below.

 Water conservation measures for these methods of irrigation are less stringent as they reduce evaporation losses by delivering the water directly to where the plants need them as well as having significantly lower flow ratings than other methods of irrigation.
 For the reasons stated above these types of systems are allowed to operate at any time of day for a maximum of 4 hours per day during water restriction stages 1, 2 and 3.

 Watering during the morning and evening reduces the amount of evaporation that occurs from the lawns, sprinklers and soil.

-Can I wash my house or other outdoor surface?
+Can I wash my house or other outdoor surfaces?

 Under Stage 1 water conservation measures outdoor surfaces including houses can be washed.
-Under Stage 2 and 3 conservation measures this is prohibited unless it is for the purposes of applying a paint or preservative or in preperation for pouring concrete.
+Under Stage 2 and 3 conservation measures this is prohibited unless it is for the purposes of applying paint or preservative or in preparation for pouring concrete.